Browse Articles

 How to Access Localization

-All active Articulate 360 subscriptions and Articulate 360 trials include Localization’s translation and validation features in Rise 360.
+All active Articulate 360 subscriptions and Articulate 360 trials include Localization’s translation and validation features in Rise 360 and Storyline 360.
 You only pay when you’re ready to publish and distribute your multilingual training.
-Refer to these user guides as you explore Localization in Rise 360:

 - Creating Multi-Language Rise 360 Courses